There are several steps to Canada's refugee application process.

 Referral to the Immigration and Refugee Board

-If an immigration official considers the claimant to be eligible then the file is transferred to the Immigration and Refugee Board (IRB), an independent administrative tribunal.
+If an immigration official considers the claimant to be eligible, then the file is transferred to an independent administrative tribunal called the Immigration and Refugee Board (IRB).
 The IRB determines whether the claimant is a genuine refugee and deserving of protection in Canada.
 The claimant is required to first complete a Personal Information Form (PIF) and submit it to the IRB.
 About 12 months later the claimant attends a hearing before a member of the IRB.
 In rare cases, where the evidence is exceptionally clear, a claimant may be accepted without a hearing.

 Refugee status decision

 If the IRB determines that the claimant is a genuine refugee, the claimant becomes a protected person and can apply for Canadian permanent residence inside Canada.

 If the IRB refuses the claimant, an application for judicial review can be requested from the Federal Court of Canada.
 If the claimant does not succeed in Federal Court, then removal from Canada becomes probable.